MoBagel/decanter-ai-sdk/README.md

 # Mobagel decanter ai sdk

-This repo is an SDK that you can use to easily manipulate Decanter ai services.
+This repo is a python sdk for the Decanter AI api.

 ## How it works
+---

 - Upload train and test files in both csv and pandas dataframe.
 - Setup different standards and conduct customized experiments on uploaded data.